wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Description**

-When Mitre extension is added to a rule and an event matchs the rule, an alert should show Mitre information.
+If Mitre extension is added to a rule and an event matchs the rule, an alert should show Mitre information.

 **Configuration sample**